HomeLatest NewsStartupsVideo delivery SaaS startup Mogi raises $150K from global investor

 “This delivers a high performance, no buffering video viewing experience to the consumers.
 No other video delivery technology has the ability to scale up in in real time like this,” said Khanna.

 The company said that global video transfer market is estimated to be $20 billion and is growing at 33% CAGR.
-Almost all platforms are moving towards video content including media & entertainment, EdTech, social platforms and e-commerce, among others.
+Almost all digital platforms are moving towards video content including media & entertainment, EdTech, social platforms and e-commerce, among others.

 “Serving videos today is a complex operation.
 There are multiple moving parts, from transcoding (compression) to managing Content Distribution Networks (CDNs) for transferring & caching, video player integration & video analytics,” said Rahul Lahoria, Co-founder and CTO, Mogi.